Kaposi Sarcoma: Overview

 Are there screening tests for Kaposi sarcoma?

-There are no regular screening tests for anal cancer in people at average risk.
+There are no regular screening tests for KS in people at average risk.
 Screening tests are done to check for disease in people who don’t have symptoms.

-If you are at high risk for KS, you may be screened with regular exams to check the skin for lesions and look for any unusual lumps or other changes.
+If you're at high risk for KS, you may be screened with regular exams to check yourmouth and skin for lesions and look for any unusual lumps or other changes.

 What are the symptoms of Kaposi sarcoma?